kiler129/SupercacheBundle/README.md

 ### <<<SUPERCACHE BUNDLE
 ```
 Please note cache path need to be adjusted.
 Path is relative to `web/` directory.

+### My server doesn't support .htaccess
+You have two options: translate rewrite rules (specified above) to format supported by server you use or use PHP-PULL mode.
+SupercacheBundle contains fallback mode for servers without .htaccess support (e.g. CLI server issued using `app/console server:run` command).
+This mode works by attaching to Symfony HTTP kernel and trying locate cached response for given request.
+Of course it comes with a price - fallback will run PHP intepretter and initialize core of the framework.
+In my tests DIRECT mode returns response in 3-5ms while PHP-PULL mode need around 30ms.

+There's no need to change any configuration options to enable PHP-PULL.

 ## FAQ
 #### Do all responses gets cached?